Validation of the Reference Impedance in Multiline Calibration with Stepped Impedance Standards: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} accuracy of scattering parameters (S-parameters) measurement taken by a vector network analyzer (VNA) strongly depends on the accuracy of the applied calibration method.
-The multiline thru-reflect-line (mTRL) calibration procedure, first introduced by the National Institute of Standards and Technology (NIST) \cite{Marks1991}, sets the reference plane of the VNA with high precision to the characteristic impedance of the calibration line standards.
-The precision of the mTRL calibration comes from the fact that transmission line standards can be manufactured with high accuracy compared to their resistive standards counterparts.
-Furthermore, the mTRL algorithm presented in \cite{Hatab2022} improves the original algorithm by eliminating the need to assume a first-order perturbation in the error boxes.
+\IEEEPARstart{T}{he} accuracy of S-parameter measurements performed by a vector network analyzer (VNA) heavily depends on the calibration method and standards used.
+The multiline thru-reflect-line (TRL) calibration procedure, first introduced by the National Institute of Standards and Technology (NIST) \cite{Marks1991}, provides a precise definition of the calibration plane.
+The high accuracy of multiline TRL method comes from the fact that transmission line standards can be manufactured with high precision, even with conventional machinery capabilities, in contrast to resistive load standards.

+Experimental validation of the calibration is a crucial aspect of any calibration technique.
+The multiline TRL method is a self-calibration technique, where some of the calibration standards are not fully specified in advance.
+However, the multiline TRL algorithm requires consistency among the line standards.
+This means that the line standards should be identical in all aspects except for their length.
+Inconsistency between line standards can lead to impedance mismatch \cite{Ye2017,Hyunji2021,Lenk2013}.